sunyeetu/psiral-HTM/HOWTO.md

 _.o0 How To Play Psiral 0o._
 =============================

-## Turns and Rules
+## Turns

 ![Psiral Game Wizards](assets/gui/popup_menu_character_icons.png)

-Game starts with the 4 players (wizards) taking positions in the 4 corners of the map.
-The goal is to reach the fountain of fountain of endless energy in the center of the map.
+Game starts with the 4 players (wizards) positioned at the 4 corners of the map.
+The goal is to reach the fountain of endless energy in the center of the map.
 On each turn, players can choose whether to throw the dice of *chance* or cast a *spell*.
 Wizards move only forward on predefined spiral-alike paths.
 Paths can be seen on each player's move.

 ## Chance